Constant-Factor Algorithms for Revenue Management with Consecutive Stays: Introduction

-\paragraph{Proposal-based algorithm.} We evaluate our policies by benchmarking them against the online optimum, which can be computed via dynamic programming.
+\paragraph{Proposal-discarding algorithm.} We evaluate our policies by benchmarking them against the online optimum, which can be computed via dynamic programming.
 However, this approach typically incurs exponential state complexity when multiple resources are involved.
-Our algorithm for the accept-or-reject scenario draws inspiration from the proposal-based algorithmic framework introduced by \cite{braverman2022max,braverman2025new} in the context of online stochastic matching.
-In their setting, an optimal solution to a fluid relaxation of the online optimum is first computed.
-Each unmatched offline vertex then independently submits a proposal to match with an arriving vertex, using probabilities derived from the fluid solution, and one proposal is ultimately selected for execution.
-To adapt this framework to our setting, we generalize the binary matched/unmatched status of vertices to a richer representation based on the availability of maximal sequences for each resource.
-Furthermore, we introduce the concept of virtual resource status, which allows each resource to independently submit proposals based on its local availability state.
-This design preserves probabilistic independence across resources and facilitates scalable algorithmic implementation.
+Our algorithm for the accept-or-reject scenario draws inspiration from the proposal-discarding framework introduced by \cite{braverman2022max,braverman2025new} in the context of online stochastic matching. \tw{In their setting, an optimal solution to a fluid relaxation of the online optimum is first computed. \cite{braverman2022max} propose that each unmatched offline node independently submits a proposal to match with the arriving online node, using probabilities derived from the fluid solution, and the max-weight proposal is then selected for matching.
+Later, \cite{braverman2025new} extend this by adding a discarding step, in which the remaining proposals are matched to virtual copies of the online node, each with an independent arrival.
+This procedure ensures probabilistic independence across resources.
+To adapt this framework to our setting, we generalize from the binary availability status of nodes to a richer representation based on the maximal sequences of each resource.
+Specifically, we introduce the notion of virtual resource status, which may be marked as unavailable even when the actual resource is available (reflecting discarding).
+This design allows each resource to submit proposals independently based on its local availability state, thereby preserving probabilistic independence across resources and enabling scalable algorithmic implementation. }